Lorentz Local Canonicalization: How to Make Any Network Lorentz-Equivariant: Experimental details

 The input four-momenta are rescaled by the standard deviation of the entire dataset.
 Finally, we remove the alignment along the z-axis in two steps.
 First, we boost the inputs in the reference frame of the sum of the two incoming particles, also called center-of-mass frame.
 Then, we apply a random general Lorentz transformation.

-\paragraph{Models} Our GNN and LLoCa-GNN share the same graph neural network backbone.
+\paragraph{Models.} Our GNN and LLoCa-GNN use standardized four-momenta and one-hot encoded particle types as inputs.
+For LLoCa-GNN, the four-momenta are transformed into their local frames.
+Both networks share the same graph neural network backbone.
 The GNN consists of three edge convolution blocks.
 In each convolution, the message passing network is an MLP with three hidden layers with 128 hidden channels.
-The message between nodes is constructed from the kinematic features of the particles and one additional edge feature defined as the Minkowski product of the two particles.
-We include as additional node features the one-hot encoded particle type.
+The message between nodes is constructed from the hidden node representations and one additional edge feature defined as the Minkowski product of the two particle's four-momenta.
 The aggregation of the messages is done with a simple summation.
 For the LLoCa-GNN, we use 64 channels each for scalar and vector representations, i.e. 64 scalars and 16 vectors.
 The GNN and the LLoCa-GNN have $2.5\cdot 10^5$ parameters and $2.7\cdot 10^5$ parameters, respectively.

-Our Transformer and LLoCa-Transformer networks use kinematic features and one-hot encoded particle types as inputs.
+Our Transformer and LLoCa-Transformer networks use the same inputs as the GNN and LLoCa-GNN described above.
 These features are encoded with a linear layer in a latent representation with 128 channels.
 Each transformer block performs a multi-head self-attention with eight heads followed by a fully-connected MLP with two layers and GELU nonlinearities.
 Similar to the LLoCa-GNN, the latent representation of the LLoCa-Transformer is divided into 50\% scalar and 50\% vector features.
 We stack eight transformer blocks, totaling $10^6$ parameters for both networks.
 The LLoCa-Transformer has $2\times 10^4$ additional parameters.

-The other Lorentz-equivariant baseline, L-GATr, is taken from its official repository.
+The other Lorentz-equivariant baseline, L-GATr, is taken from its official repository\footnote{\url{https://github.com/heidelberg-hepml/lgatr}}.
 We only modify the number of hidden multivector channels to 20, such that the number of parameters of all our transformer models is roughly $10^6$, matching the LLoCa-Transformer.
 The inputs of the MLP-I baseline are all the possible Lorentz-invariant features.
 The neural networks consists of five hidden layers with 128 hidden channels each, summing up to $5.5\times 10^4$ learnable parameters.